Strange metals and planckian transport in a gapless phase from spatially random interactions: Numerical results

 We now turn to investigating the behavior of the DC (zero frequency) single-particle scattering rate $\Gamma_{\text{sp}} = -\text{Im}[\Sigma_{\text{FS}}(i\omega_n = 0)]$.
 Since the lowest value of $|\omega_n|$ at finite $T$ is $\pi T$, obtaining this quantity requires extrapolating the self-energy at finite Matsubara frequencies, $-\text{Im}[\Sigma_{\text{FS}}(i\omega_n)]$, to $\omega_n = 0$.
 As is well known, correlation functions are analytic in $\omega_n$ in the temperature-driven scaling regime of $\Lambda_f \gg T \gtrsim |\omega_n|$ \cite{Sachdev_QPT}.
 Therefore, the non-analytic function in Eq. (\ref{eq:Sigma_MFL_fit}) cannot be used to perform the extrapolation to zero frequency.
 A common technique used instead is to perform the extrapolation using a polynomial spline fit to the finite-frequency data, that produces an analytic function as $\omega_n\rightarrow 0$ (see, {\it e.g.}, Refs. \cite{Fournier2024, WuTremblay2022, DumitrescuGeorgesPlanckian2022}).
 This procedure generally agrees well with more sophisticated analytic continuation methods for metallic systems \cite{Fournier2024}.

-We therefore use a cubic spline function with smoothing factor $s = 1$ to perform the extrapolation.
+We therefore use a cubic spline function with smoothing factor $s = 1$ to perform the extrapolation\footnote{Specificially, we use \href{https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.UnivariateSpline.html}{\texttt{scipy.interpolate.UnivariateSpline}}, and fit to Matsubara frequencies up to $|\omega_n| \approx E_F/2$.}.
 The resulting DC single-particle scattering rate is shown in Fig. \ref{fig:Gamma_sp}.
 For $\lambda > \lambda_G$, where bosonic excitations are gapped, $\Gamma_{\text{sp}}(T)$ is concave up, and fits to a power-law $T$-dependence

 with $\Gamma_{\text{sp}}(T = 0) \approx 0$ (Fig. \ref{fig:Gamma_sp} (a)).
 This is unremarkable, as coupling to gapped bosons does not destroy fermion quasiparticles at low energies, and the DC scattering rates are therefore parametrically smaller than the thermal quasiparticle excitation energies (which are of order $T$).